Ronaldo (Brazilian footballer): Cruzeiro

 Ronaldo quickly attracted attention from big clubs, and his agents rejected offers from Botafogo and São Paulo.
 He was turned down by Flamengo, the team he supported as a boy, after missing practice due to an inability to afford the fare for the hour-long bus ride.
 Jairzinho saw Ronaldo's potential and helped get him a move to Cruzeiro.
 Ronaldo's agents accepted an offer of €50,000 from the club, and he scored four goals on his youth team debut.

 Three months after arriving at Cruzeiro, Ronaldo made his professional debut on 25 May 1993 against Caldense in the Minas Gerais State Championship.
-He came to national public attention on 7 November 1993, scoring five goals in the game against Bahia.
 His first senior goal came in a friendly during a tour of Portugal, scoring a goal against Belenenses and generally impressing new coach Carlos Alberto Silva, enough to become a first team regular.
 During the tour, his performance against Porto impressed enough that they bid $500,000, which was turned down by club president César Masci.

-Upon returning from the tour, he scored 20 goals, with eight coming in the Supercopa Libertadores, including a hat-trick against Chilean side Colo-Colo in the first leg, and two in the second leg, before scoring a further three against Uruguayan team Nacional, resulting in him being the tournament's top goalscorer.
-Ronaldo scored 44 goals in 47 games with Cruzeiro, leading them to their first Copa do Brasil in 1993, and the Minas Gerais State Championship in 1994.
+Upon returning from the 1993 summer tour, he would score 20 goals in 21 games for Cruzeiro until the end of the year.
+On 5 October 1993 he scored his first senior career hat-trick against Chilean side Colo-Colo (6–1) in the first home leg of the Supercopa Libertadores.
+He scored two more in the second leg, further three against Uruguayan team Nacional, and finished as the tournament's top-scorer with 8 goals, being the youngest to do so in the history of the Supercopa Libertadores.

+On 7 November 1993 he came to national public attention once more by scoring five goals in Cruzeiro's 6–0 home win against Bahia in the 1993 Campeonato Brasileiro Série A and became the second youngest South-American in history to score a league hat-trick behind Pelé.

+Ronaldo scored a total of 44 goals in 47 games with Cruzeiro in two seasons, leading them to their first Copa do Brasil in 1993, and the Minas Gerais State Championship in 1994.